 New members coming into a long-established group may need particular support.
 They should be introduced to existing members and made to feel welcome and included by everyone.
-It can be quite daunting for a new member if the group has become at all exclusive or cliquish.
+It can be quite daunting for a new member joining an established group.
 A GO may need to spend time explaining how the group runs and the standard it operates at, rather than assuming the new member will just absorb it.
 A newcomer may not wish to undertake a major role for a while, and this should be respected.